Volkswagen LT: Facelifts

 The first facelift in 1983 changed mostly the interior, at the same time as the engine cover was changed and the turbo-diesel and inline-6 petrol engines were introduced.
 A redesigned dashboard was added and various other small things were changed.
 The undercarriage had an additional third wheelbase as an option for platform-type vehicles, at up to 4.6 metres in length.

 Two years later, Volkswagen again increased the gross vehicle weight, with the 5.6 ton LT 55.
 It was available with a single-tyre rear axle, allowing for more space between rear wheel wells inside the cargo floor.
 An LT with four-wheel drive that could be enabled from within the cab was also available.

-The next facelift in 1986 changed the round headlights to rectangular units, as well as other minor cosmetic retouches.
+The next facelift in 1986 changed the round headlights to rectangular units, along with other minor cosmetic retouches.

 In Spring 1993, there was again a modest change in the look, with new grey-plastic elements introduced to the radiator grille and in the rear lighting section.
 The diesel engines were replaced with a more modern version of the same block.
 The DW (N/A diesel) was replaced by the ACT engine and the DV (turbo-diesel) engines were replaced by the intercooled ACL engine.
 Additionally, the engine cover was replaced with a new version, that had an opening in the front allowing to check the coolant without having to open the entire engine cover.